jbwallis/jbwallis.github.io/projects/proj-5.md

 During my time at the company, I helped develop an analysis and visualization tool for their next-generation energy efficiency product.
-I pulled temperature data from a timeseries database, wrote a Python script to run the data sets through multiple different regressions, and then used Jinja templating to display graphs and relevant statistical relationships.
+I pulled temperature data from a timeseries database, wrote a Python script to run the data sets through multiple different regressions, and then used Jinja templating with Flask server to display graphs and relevant statistical relationships.
-I also implemented a Python script to publish MQTT messages directly to a timeseres database to improve pipeline efficiency.
+I also implemented a Python script to publish MQTT messages directly to a timeseries database to improve pipeline efficiency.

 Here is an example visualization of how different variables affect a water heater